python/mypy/docs/source/generics.rst

 Defining sub-classes of generic classes
 ***************************************

-User-defined generic classes and generic classes defined in ``typing`` can be used as base classes for another classes, both generic and non-generic.
+User-defined generic classes and generic classes defined in :py:mod:`typing` can be used as base classes for another classes, both generic and non-generic.
 For example: